robertocarroll/robertocarroll/_drafts/three-is-the-magic-number.md

 Three in rhetoric

 Immutable - numerology

 Add any number and if the sum is divisible by three the number will be.

 Teams - 37 signals

+The bit from The Dreamers

 http://kottke.org/12/01/the-thing-about-998001-is